 Credit from Kinesiology-sponsored and non-Kinesiology-sponsored study abroad programs can be used as general credit toward graduation, distribution credit and to fulfill certain major requirements.
 Students should consult the appropriate section of this Bulletin for study abroad policies specific to each major.
 Prior to departure students will pre-approve courses in consultation with the Global Engagement Coordinator and a designated faculty advisor.
 More information on Go Global!
-Center for Global Opportunities can be found <a href="https://example.com/here.com/h
+Center for Global Opportunities can be found here.